Email nurture campaigns are an effective way to engage leads. Learn sales experts' 14 best practices for successful email nurture campaigns.

 A salesperson begins the pipeline management process by conducting an initial pipeline evaluation to ensure their current sales pipeline, lead sources, and CRM software are up to date and effective.
 From there, they can begin enacting a sequence of pipeline management activities like monitoring certain metrics and holding pipeline reviews.
 This should help increase pipeline health and help you focus on leads and prospects most likely to close.

-There are a menu of sales pipeline management activities that you can either choose from or follow in a sequential order to ensure your pipeline is as effective as possible.
+There's a menu of sales pipeline management activities that you can either choose from or follow in a sequential order to ensure your pipeline is as effective as possible.
 Below is the full pipeline management process in order:

 Next, we'll cover each of these pipeline management activities in depth.
 We recommend following them step by step as we have laid them out because each practice builds upon the one before it or uses information shared in an earlier section.
 That said, you can also succeed by picking individual practices and employing them at any time.